DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Methodology

-To avoid error accumulation in a recursive model, we propose an attention temporal prediction loss (ATPL) to guide the model to achieve more accurate predictions by paying increasing attention to the early predictions.
-Take $L_v$ as an example, $L_v$ can be defined as equation \ref{eqn10}.
+We propose a Weighted Temporal Mean Per Joint Position Error (WT-MPJPE) loss to avoid error accumulation in a recursive model.
+The proposed WT-MPJPE pays increasing weights to early predictions, which encourages the network to achieve more accurate predictions at the early time steps.
+In this way, we can mitigate error accumulation to some extent.
+Taking $L_v$ as an example, $L_v$ can be defined as equation \ref{eqn10}.